 If you want to make this as a larger size for a wreath I would recommend using a piece of cardboard as the base.

 Let kids make this project using acrylic or kid friendly paint.
-Craft glue can be used instead of hot glue.
+Craft glue can be used instead of hot glue for younger kids.